 I am a seasoned in-house corporate lawyer with experience in a wide range of corporate legal matters including, but not limited to managing contracts from cradle to grave, developing, testing, and managing multiple contract management systems, engaging in high-stakes negotiations, as well as leading and managing corporate governance matters (e.g. corporate actions, resolutions, board of directors meetings etc.) Through all of these experiences, I have become adept with technology and have become a strong advocate for legal technology and legal innovation.
 I also am a firm believer that technological advancement should be embraced rather than feared by lawyers.
 I also like to write about legal innovation and legal technology.

-As an in-house attorney, I also have given a lot of thought to how processes and procedures can both help and hurt your ability to provide both responsive and efficient legal services and deliver optimal outcomes.
-Legal technology has and continues to dramatically have an impact on both of these things.
+My experiences have also afforded me plenty of opportunities (and continue to afford me opportunities) to give much thought to how processes and procedures can both help and hurt a lawyer’s ability to provide both responsive and efficient legal services and deliver optimal outcomes.

 When I first started this blog, my posts covered a range of topics frequently encountered by in-house counsel.
 However, my blog quickly morphed into one focused solely on the impact of innovation and technology upon the practice of law.
 I seek to provide information about this topic through interviews with leaders in this field.

 So, that is enough about me.
 I will leave you all with one final thought or, more specifically a request.
 Please feel free to contact me.
 I welcome conversations with anyone who may be interested in legal innovation, legal technology, or anyone who may already share my passion for legal technology and/or legal innovation.